-The SCR increased by $\in 0.2M$ over the course of 2020.
-There were two primary drivers of the change - an increase in the health underwriting risk component, reflecting growth in the volume of in-force business and the expected volumes over the year ahead, offset by a reduction in the market concentration risk element due to a reduction in the deposit assets exposed to this risk.
+The SCR increased by €1.4M over the course of 2021.
+This is primarily due to an increase in the health underwriting risk component, reflecting growth in the volume of in-force business and the expected volumes over the year ahead, offset by a reduction in the market concentration risk element due to a reduction in the deposit assets exposed to this risk as the Company moved investments into Collective Investment Schemes (Money Market AAA Rated Funds) over 2021.
+The counterparty default risk exposure has also increased as cash deposits were higher at end 2021 relative to year end 2020.
+Operational risk has also increased due to increased sales volumes.